tlug/tlug.jp/README.md

 ### Site Organization and Future Development

+Documentation related to this site is stored in various files under the [`doc/`](doc/) directory.
+In order of importance, these include:

-See the [ORGANIZATION](ORGANIZATION.md) file for information on the current organization of the site, organization of the previous site(s) and ideas for where to move forward from here.
-See also [Proposals](Proposals.md) for discussion of random ideas that we could implement.
+- [`ORGANIZATION`](doc/ORGANIZATION.md): Information on the current
+  organization of the site, organization of the previous site(s) and ideas for where to move forward from here.
+- [`proposals`](doc/proposals.md): Discussion of random ideas that we could implement.

-The [Hakyll](Hakyll.md) file documents random things about hacking on the site compiler itself (`app/SiteCompiler.hs`).
-You can safely skip this if you're just working on site content.
+- [`hakyll`](doc/hakyll.md): Information about hacking on the site compiler itself (`app/SiteCompiler.hs`).
+You can safely skip this if you're working only on site content.

 Building